Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 ```
 `COMPLETION`

-* There are 2 ways to defeat him: one is to hit his feet, either with Soul Robber or with Pumpkin King Costume, and move out of his way.
-Then hit his head with everything you got.
+* You can hit his feet to make him fall (get away from where he falls!).
+This makes his head reachable with your attacks, but while staying on ground level it makes it easier to get hit by his attacks.
-* The other is to stand in the upper part of the arena, and make him come closer to the gas leaks.
-When close, light up the gas leaks with any attack from the Pumpkin King Costume for a good amount of damage.
-Do this back and forth between the two gas leaks until defeated.
+* The other option is to stand in the upper part of the arena, and make him come closer to the gas leaks.
+When close, light them up with any attack from the Pumpkin King Costume for a good amount of damage.
+The gas leaks wiull reappear after a while.
 * If you hear him growling, he's about to throw stuff at you.
-Either Soul Jump to a grappling point into the upper arena or get ready to make many close dodges.
+You can avoid it by dodging at a good distance or going up and down the arena will make him stop the attack.
-* If in the upper arena, when he's close he'll try to smack you.
-With the right timing, it can be dodged, but just like his throw up attack, it has a really tiny opportunity to dodge.
-Either drop down or move away from him.
+* If you're in the upper arena, he'll try to smack you when close.
+This can be dodged, but it requires a really close timing.
+You could instead drop down the arena or keep a distance from him as fast as possible.
 * After the fight, you'll transition into a dance sequence.
 This one is the hardest in the game, and anytime you miss a button you'll lose health.
-The latest parts in the dance are hard to do correctly, it'll probably cost you some health.
+The last parts in the dance are hard to do correctly, so they'll most likely cost you some health.
 As long as you have enough health to go through this, you'll be fine.

-You'll earn this achievement after the fight.

 <img align="left" width="72" height="72" src="https://media.retroachievements.org/Badge/248701.png">